aivlys7/cse15l-lab-reports/lab1.md

 ![Image](cat_no_argument_update.png)

 <p>The working directory is /home/lecture1</p>
 <p>I got nothing but all blank.
-I cannot enter any other commands as well.</p>
+When I type something to the blank and press enter, the terminal will simply repeat the line that I typed.
+Aany other commands are not function well as well.</p>
 <p>This is an error because the terminal stucks after I run the command without an argument.
-There is no output and the terminal runs forever with the blank. </p>
+There is no output and the terminal runs forever with the blank.
+And I have to use ctrl C to force quit the error blank.</p>

 `cat` **directory**